wavefrontHQ/docs/pages/doc/trace_data_details.md

   <code>shard</code>
   </td>
   <td>
-  Name of a subgroup of hosts within the cluster, for example, a mirror.
+  Name of a subgroup of hosts within the cluster that sent the request, for example, a mirror.
   </td>
 </tr>
 <tr>